zachsmith1/multicluster-runtime/examples/sharded-namespace/README.md

 # Sharded Namespace Example

-This demo runs two replicas of a multicluster manager that **split ownership** of downstream "clusters" discovered by the *namespace provider* (each Kubernetes Namespace == one cluster).
-Ownership is decided by HRW hashing across peers, then serialized with per-cluster fencing Leases so exactly one peer reconciles a given cluster at a time.
+This demo runs two replicas of a multicluster manager that **splits ownership** of downstream "clusters" discovered by the *namespace provider* (each Kubernetes Namespace == one cluster).
+Synchronization is decided by HRW hashing across peers, then serialized with per-cluster fencing Leases so exactly one peer reconciles a given cluster at a time.

 **Key Components:**
 - **Peer membership (presence)**: `coordination.k8s.io/Lease` with prefix `mcr-peer-*`
-- **Per-cluster fencing (ownership)**: `coordination.k8s.io/Lease` with prefix `mcr-shard-<namespace>`
+- **Per-cluster fencing (synchronization)**: `coordination.k8s.io/Lease` with prefix `mcr-shard-<namespace>`

-Controllers attach per-cluster watches when ownership starts, and cleanly detach & re-attach when ownership transfers.
+Controllers attach per-cluster watches when synchronization starts, and cleanly detach & re-attach when it transfers.

 ## Build the image